-Objective Location Management Action Maintain Northern Development Zone Partial retention and protection of habitat patch 45. corridor function Inclusion of frog friendly underpasses / crossings across existing sedge habitats associated with habitat patch 44.
-Wallum Sedgefrog fauna friendly crossings and frog movement barriers at Bellvista Boulevard Central Development Partial retention of habitat patches 36 and 39 where not impacted by the developable footprint, and complete retention of patch 71.
-Zone Retention of possible drought refugia in habitat patch 36.
-Frog friendly creek structures and frog movement barriers, and an additional frog dedicated underpass at each of the three road crossing the realigned Bells Creek north movement corridor.
-Southern Retention of habitat patches 75, 76 and 78 in their entirety.
-Development Zone Partial retention of habitat patches 79, 72, 3 and 1.
-Retention of likely drought refugia within habitat patches 91, 76, 75, 72 and 3.
-Frog friendly creek crossing structures and movement barriers, and an additional frog dedicated underpass at the four road crossings over the Bells Creek South corridor.
+Location Management Actions to maintain corridor function Northern • Partial retention and protection of habitat patch 45.
+Development Zone Inclusion of frog friendly underpasses / crossings across existing sedge habitats associated with habitat patch 44. • Wallum Sedgefrog fauna friendly crossings and frog movement barriers at Bellvista Boulevard Central Development • Partial retention of habitat patches 36 and 39 where not impacted by the developable footprint, and complete retention of patch 71.
+Zone • Retention of possible drought refugia in habitat patch 36. • Frog friendly creek structures and frog movement barriers at each of the three roads crossing Bells Creek North.
+Where sufficient passage is provided by a bridge structure, there is no need to provide a frog culvert • Southern • Retention of habitat patches 75, 76 and 78 in their entirety.
+Development Zone • Partial retention of habitat patches 79, 72, 3 and 1.
+Retention of likely drought refugia within habitat patches 91, 76, 75, 72 and 3. • Frog friendly creek structures and frog movement barriers at each of the four roads crossing Bells Creek South.
+Where sufficient passage is provided by a bridge structure, there is no need to provide a frog culvert 0